-Autopilot keeps your feed alive without you writing a thing: it plans posting slots on the days and times you pick, writes each post from your brand's AI knowledge, and — by default — holds everything for your approval.
+Autopilot keeps your feed alive without you writing a thing.
+It posts from your actual content — every knowledge base article, documentation page, FAQ and any website sitemap you add becomes its own post — plans posting slots on the days and times you pick, and (by default) holds everything for your approval.
 Setup takes about five minutes.

 1. Open the wizard